Expansions of the Characteristic Polynomial of a Perturbed Positive Semidefinite Matrix and Convergence Analysis of Alternating Projections: Acknowledgment

 \section{Acknowledgment}

-The first author was supported by JSPS KAKENHI Grant Number JP17K18726 and JSPS Grant-in-Aid for Transformative Research Areas (A) (22H05107).
-The second author was supported by JSPS KAKENHI Grant Number JP19K03631.
-The third author was supported by JSPS KAKENHI Grant Number JP20K11696 and ERATO HASUO Metamathematics for Systems Design Project (No.JPMJER1603), JST.
+The first author was supported by JSPS KAKENHI Grant Number JP19K03631 and JP24K06841.
+The second author was supported by JSPS KAKENHI Grant Number JP17K18726 and JSPS Grant-in-Aid for Transformative Research Areas (A) (22H05107).
+The third author was supported by JSPS KAKENHI Grant Number JP24K14843.\\

+\textbf{Data availability.} Data sets generated during the current study are available from the corresponding author on reasonable request.